xianfengyuan/kubeadm/README.md

 ```
 This folder holds the script to bootstrap a kubernetes cluster on MAC m3 machine using kubeadm.

+0. Make sure local network access is setup properly so that the CLI can communicate with the VM.
 1. First launch 3 ubunto VMs using multipass.
 2. Customize the kernel settings of the VMs.
 3. Use kubeadm to provision 3 node cluster.